lucassilvasoftware/bmi-calculator/README.md

   <img src="https://user-images.githubusercontent.com/54152996/150012970-6f64773c-21cc-48cb-a0af-19bd7801cd1a.png" alt="demo" widht="270" height="540">
 </div>

-If you want to take a look on all screens of the App, they are [here](https://drive.google.com/drive/u/0/folders/1zO63ugv2Yh874P03pYFX9wnju426B_m3).
+If you want to take a look on screens of the App, they are [here](https://drive.google.com/drive/u/0/folders/1zO63ugv2Yh874P03pYFX9wnju426B_m3).

 ## About this Project